Feel free to embed these videos on your webpage. These are for educational purposes.

 In the video above, we focus on retention as it is important to understand this concept before we move on to detention.

 n short, we can describe retention and detention as follows:

 Notice that the main difference is how the water leaves.
-Retained water leaves up as vapor and detained water FLOWS OUT or down.
+Retained water leaves up as vapor whereas detained water flows out, or down.

 How to visualize green roof retention

-We can think of retention capacity like water in a cup or a sponge.
-In both cases, these items can hold water, but both have a LIMITED CAPACITY.
+We can think of retention capacity as water in a cup or a sponge.
+In both cases, these items can hold water, but both have a limited capacity.

 But if we add more water into the already full cup or sponge, we immediately generate runoff as the cup overflows and the sponge can not hold any additional water.
 Once retention capacity is full, runoff occurs at the same rate as rainfall.